ansys/pytwin/doc/source/api/index.rst

 =============

 This section describes the core Pythonic interfaces for twin runtimes.
-Here, you can find the APIs for using twin runtime functionalities the higher-level abstraction class for evaluating twin runtimes.
+Here, you can find the APIs for using twin runtime functionalities and the higher-level abstraction class for evaluating twin runtimes.

 Twin runtimes